jorgebianchetti/smart-home-tg-ufabc/README.md

 ### Hardware
 For the peripherals, some standalone boards were created for simplify the use of the Texas Instruments' CC2640R2F Bluetooth microcontroller.
 General purpose PCBs were also used to connect the remaining electronics components together.

-The hub was made of a NodeMCU, for the internet and Wi-Fi stuff, and a CC2640R2F LaunchKit, for the communication with the peripherals over Bluetooth 5.
+The hub was made using a NodeMCU, for the internet and Wi-Fi stuff, and a CC2640R2F LaunchKit, for the communication with the peripherals over Bluetooth 5.

 ### Firmware
 The [firmware](Bluetooth-5/Firmware/Peripheral) for the peripherals' microcontroller was developed using the Texas Instruments' Code Composer Studio software and the "project_zero" source code included in the Texas Instruments' Simplelink SDK as reference.